7 Best Trail Running Shoes in 2024

 What makes it the best?

-We ran through beaten paths effortlessly in the Speedgoat 5.
-It ticks all the boxes of a supportive trail shoe with its reliable traction, flexible and light nature, and cushiony platform.
-This shoe gives us the confidence to conquer the wilderness — cementing its position as the best trail shoe.
+We ran through beaten paths effortlessly in the Nike Zegama 2.
+It ticks all the boxes of a supportive trail shoe with its effortless ride, reliable traction, and durable build.
+This shoe allows us to confidently conquer the wilderness with comfort and ease—cementing its position as our ultimate trail running shoe.

-We can go fast and far in this shoe with its velvety foam that makes the ride more enjoyable.
-Our durometer measurement shows it’s 59.9% softer than the average trail shoe.
+We can go fast and far in this shoe with its superior ZoomX midsole that makes the ride more enjoyable.
+It’s both plush and bouncy, saving our legs from feeling fatigued.
+Our durometer measurement shows a soft 14.5 HA, 36.1% softer than the average trail shoe.
+Further inspection revealed this superfoam is shielded by a thin 14.0 HA carrier foam.

 Pros